 History of actions to address PFAS in Washington

-2018 - Legislature passes ESSB 6413, concerning PFAS-containing class B firefighting foam and firefighting personal protective equipment and passes ESHB 2658 concerning PFAS in food packaging.
+2018 — The Legislature passes two laws restricting the use of PFAS chemicals: RCW 70.75A concerns PFAS-containing class B firefighting foam and firefighting personal protective equipment; and RCW 70.95G concerns PFAS in food packaging.

-2018 - Ecology and Health publish the Interim PFAS Chemical Action Plan.
+2018 — Ecology and the Department of Health publish the Interim PFAS Chemical Action Plan.

 2017 — Ecology updates the Children’s Safe Products Reporting Rule adding PFOA to the list of chemicals of high concern to children, when originally adopted (in 2011) the list of chemicals of high concern to children included PFOS.